Improving Access to Healthy Food

 - Practicing regenerative agriculture on our Farm to increase the availability of fresh, healthy foods in underserved D.C. neighborhoods and to improve and preserve the land for future generations

 - Educating children and families so they form and maintain healthy cooking and eating habits

 - Establishing new pathways for local food into and within D.C. to benefit both the community and local farmers

 - Supporting food-related workforce development to create economic opportunity, strengthen local purchasing power and provide job opportunities that drive food production and distribution

-The Farm’s first crops will be planted and harvested in 2017.
-A portion of the produce will supply Arcadia’s Mobile Markets, while some will be shared through Community Foodworks to serve a WIC community-supported agriculture program and 10 early childhood centers in Wards 7 and 8.
+In 2017, the Farm cultivated 3-1/2 acres of land with over 100 varieties of fruits and vegetables.
+During the growing season, the Farm produced and distributed approximately 22,000 lbs of fresh produce.
+A portion of the produce will supply Arcadia’s Mobile Markets, while some was shared through Community Foodworks to serve a WIC community-supported agriculture program and 23 early childhood centers in Wards 7 and 8.